METALS-Copper flat as strong dollar holds sway

-SYDNEY, June 21 (Reuters) - London copper was trading flat on Wednesday, capped by a stronger dollar that pushed prices lower overnight.
+SYDNEY, June 21 (Reuters) - London copper was trading flat in early Asian trade on Wednesday, capped by a stronger dollar that pushed prices lower overnight.

 "Currency moves are behind what's going on in copper today," a trader in Sydney said.
 "It's a dollar play at the moment."

-* SHANGHAI: The most-traded copper contract on the Shanghai Futures Exchange closed 0.85 percent lower at 45,520 yuan ($6,663)a tonne. * CHINA TIN: China's Yunnan Tin Co Ltd, the world's biggest tin producer, says it has received government approval for so-called "processing trade", churning out refined metal for export using concentrate shipped in from abroad.
+* SHANGHAI: The most-traded copper contract on the Shanghai Futures Exchange slipped by 0.9 percent at the open to 45,490 yuan ($6,667) a tonne. * CHINA TIN: China's Yunnan Tin Co Ltd, the world's biggest tin producer, says it has received government approval for so-called "processing trade", churning out refined metal for export using concentrate shipped in from abroad.

 * FRESH MONGOLIA HUNT: Anglo-Australian miner Rio Tinto has started new exploration work in Mongolia's Gobi desert after a gap of around five years, in a sign that Mongolia is having some success at bringing back foreign investors.

-* NICKEL: LME nickel edged up 1.2 percent to $8,925 a tonne after shedding 2.1 percent overnight.
-Traders said gains were capped as profit-taking set in after prices received a fillip on Monday from news that about a dozen newly constructed nickel smelters in Indonesia have been halted.
+* NICKEL: LME nickel edged up 0.1 percent to $8,900 a tonne after shedding 2.1 percent overnight.
+Traders said profit-taking had set in after prices received a fillip on Monday from news that about a dozen newly constructed nickel smelters in Indonesia have been halted.

 * For the top stories in metals and other news, click or